 - Prize Money: 80 million AUD

-- Men’s favorites: Novak Djokovic, Rafael Nadal, Dominic Thiem
+- Men’s favourites: Novak Djokovic, Rafael Nadal, Dominic Thiem

-- Women’s favorites: Ashleigh Barty, Simona Halep, Naomi Osaka
+- Women’s favourites: Ashleigh Barty, Simona Halep, Naomi Osaka

 - 2021 results: Novak Djokovic (Men’s Singles Champion), Naomi Osaka (Women’s Singles Champion)